dagger/dagger/docs/introduction/what_is.md

 # What is Dagger?

 Dagger is a portable devkit for CICD.
-It helps you develop powerful CICD pipelines that can run anwyhere.
+It helps you develop powerful CICD pipelines that can run anywhere.

 * Choose from a wide catalog of reusable actions, or create your own in your favorite programming language.
 * Tie it all together with [CUE](https://cuelang.org), the next-generation declarative language invented at Google.
 No more YAML hell!